Carlos A. Mannucci

+Along with a men's football team, Carlos A. Mannucci also has a women's football team that participates in the Liga Femenina, the top league of Peruvian women's football.

 History

 Establishment

 Carlos A. Mannucci was founded as a multi-sport club on November 16, 1959 at the request of a group of female volleyball players that had until then been sponsored by Trujillo's Victor Lazarte Hospital.
 They requested the patronage of local businessman Carlos José Mannucci Vega and his mother Laura Vega de Mannucci who created the club in honor of their late father and husband Carlos Alberto Mannucci Finochetti.

 The club first competed in local volleyball and basketball competitions with funding from the Carlos A. Mannucci Company.
 Eventually the club started participating in local football competitions after buying the spot of Club Mariscal Ramón Castilla.
 Its first season of competition was 1967.

 Back-to-back Copa Perú titles

 Just a year later, Los Carlistas reached the 1968 Copa Perú final in Lima and obtained promotion to the first division that same year.
 The last game on the final group stage was against Melgar from Arequipa.
 It defeated the Arequipa-side by 1–0 with a goal by Carlos Avalos.

 The club's first spell on the top flight was short-lived as relegation during the 1968 Torneo Descentralizado consisted of one club from Lima and one from outside Lima.
 Out of the four provincial teams, Mannucci finished last in ninth place and was thus relegated back to the Copa Perú.
 The highlight of that campaign was a victory on the road against tournament favorites Alianza Lima by 1–2.
-Curiously, that game was played at Alianza Lima's rivals' stadium, Estadio Teodoro Lolo Fernández.
+That game was played at Alianza Lima's rivals' stadium, Estadio Teodoro Lolo Fernández.

 Their time away from the first division was short.
 Mannucci, with Paraguayan Miguel Ortega as coach defeated Melgar by 2–0 to win the 1969 Copa Perú, with goals from Jorge García and Alejandro Zevallos.